-For systems with lower flow, the SMART SYSTEM can limit the firing rate (when enabled) when a space heating call for heat starts, when the set point is controlled by the BMS, or when switching from a DHW call for heat to a space heating call for heat.
+For systems with lower flow, the SMART SYSTEM can limit the firing rate (when enabled) when a space heating call for heat starts, or when switching from a DHW call for heat to a space heating call for heat.
 There are six (6) limits that can be programmed, as well as six (6) time intervals corresponding to each limit.
 The sixth limit will also limit the firing rate for the rest of the call for heat.